survivejs/react-book/manuscript/implementing_kanban/05_editing_lanes.md

 ## Implementing Editing for `Lane` names

 To edit a `Lane` name, we need a little bit of logic and UI hooks. `Editable` can handle the UI part.
 Logic will take more work.
-To get started, tweak `Lane` as follows:
+To get started, tweak `LaneHeader` as follows:

-**app/components/Lane.jsx**
+**app/components/LaneHeader.jsx**

 ```javascript
 import React from 'react';